mufeili/mufeili.github.io/_news/announcement_2024-12-14.md

 related_posts: false
 ---

-Check our new paper on LLM unlearning, [Underestimated Privacy Risks for Minority Populations in Large Language Model Unlearning](https://arxiv.org/abs/2412.08559)!
+Check our new paper on LLM unlearning, [Underestimated Privacy Risks for Minority Populations in Large Language Model Unlearning](https://arxiv.org/abs/2412.08559), a great effort led by Rongzhe and Eli!